mahesh0431/btp-cloud-integration-intelligent-routing/README.md

 [![REUSE status](https://api.reuse.software/badge/github.com/SAP-samples/btp-services-intelligent-routing)](https://api.reuse.software/info/github.com/SAP-samples/btp-services-intelligent-routing)

-# Route multi-region traffic to SAP BTP services intelligently
+# Route multi-region traffic to SAP Business Technology Platform services intelligently

 ## Description

-Critical business use cases built on SAP BTP need to be highly available and responsive.
+Critical business use cases built on SAP Business Technology Platform need to be highly available and responsive.
 While availability zones help with disruptions in a single region, application developers and administrators are responsible for availability and stability in cases of regional outage or application upgrades.
-This scenario demonstrates techniques for load balancing, failover, and latency reduction of BTP services, such as SAP Launchpad and SAP Cloud Integration, with Hyperscaler traffic management solutions like Azure Traffic Manager.
+This scenario demonstrates techniques for load balancing, failover, and latency reduction of BTP services, such as SAP Launchpad service and SAP Cloud Integration, with Hyperscaler traffic management solutions like Azure Traffic Manager.

 ### Challenge